cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 We will focus on the _authentication_ aspect of asymmetric cryptography.

-Public key cryptography assures confidentiality, authenticity, and non-repudiation.
+Public-key cryptography assures confidentiality, authenticity, and non-repudiation.
 Examples of applications include [S/MIME](https://en.wikipedia.org/wiki/S/MIME) and [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard) and it is the basis of several internet standards like [SSL](https://www.ssl.com/faqs/faq-what-is-ssl/) and [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).

 Asymmetric cryptography is normally applied to small data blocks due to its computational complexity.
 Symmetric and asymmetric cryptography are combined in a hybrid system.
 Asymmetric encryption could be for example employed to transfer a symmetric encryption then used as an encryption key for the message.
 An example of hybrid systems is [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).